 - Not allowed: If the question is around how to implement a Double Ended Queue, then accessing a page like the following should be prohibited because the resource provides you assistance about how to implement the solution: https://iq.opengenus.org/double-ended-queue-deque/

-Starting the General Coding Framework (GCF)
+Starting the General Coding Assessment (GCA)

 Our system will always use your highest-scoring submission as your final, graded submission for the question.
 Even if your last submission had a syntax error, your higher score will still be kept.